Discreet Confidential Consultation (213) 374-3952

 The new laws will also help people who have prior sex offenses and are suffering from a lifetime of registration when they should have to.

-Some of those same offenders would have never agreed to the negotiation they did if they knew that they would be forced to register as a sex offender and even be placed on the Internet under Megan's Law.
+Some of those same offenders would have never agreed to the negotiation they did if they knew that they would be forced to register as sex offenders and even be placed on the Internet under Megan's Law.

 About the Author